Translating Microsoft Office Documents

 Excel Files: You will be prompted to confirm if the file is a Microsoft Excel or a Smartling Excel.
 For more information on the differences and advantages of both, read this article.

-Microsoft Excel: To exclude the tab name from translation, see Exclude Content from Translation and Restore.
+To exclude strings, such as the document title or the sheet tab name, from translation via the Smartling dashboard, see Exclude Content from Translation and Restore.

 To get an idea of what the layout and display of the translated file will be, you can download a pseudo translated file.
 From here you can decide if any adjustments are necessary to the source content.
 This feature is particular useful when translating PowerPoint files, as reformatting text boxes and slides can be required post-translation.